Omniverse-Web3-Labs/crosschain-portal-for-cadence/README.md

-# crosschain portal for cadence
+# cross-chain portal for cadence
-Protocol stack implemented with cadence that provide some of the basic functions of the crosschain protocol to make resources on Flow be Omnichain.
+Protocol stack implemented with cadence that provide some of the basic functions of the cross-chain protocol to make resources on Flow be Omnichain.

 ## Current Developing
 Development in branch `Crypto-dev`